Bynder/bynder-sitecore-connector/documentation/README.md

 <hr />

+**IMPORTANT:**
-**IMPORTANT: This variant of the Bynder Sitecore integration is deprecated and no longer recommended for new customers!**
+**This variant of the Bynder Sitecore integration is deprecated and no longer recommended for new customers!**
 **It has been replaced by the [Bynder DAM Connector for Sitecore XP/XM](https://bynder.humandigital.services/).**
 **This repository only exists as a reference for existing customers and only existing customers will continue to receive support for this connector.**

-If you are not already using the Bynder Sitecore Connector, then please visit the [dedicated portal](https://bynder.humandigital.services/) for the [Bynder DAM Connector for Sitecore XP/XM](https://bynder.humandigital.services/).
+If you are not already using the Bynder Sitecore Connector, then please visit the [dedicated portal](https://bynder.humandigital.services/) for the **[Bynder DAM Connector for Sitecore XP/XM](https://bynder.humandigital.services/)**.

 <hr />